ynsta/steamcontroller/README.md

 The Initial target is GNU/Linux if some developpers are insterred to add support for Windows any contribution is welcomed.

-For the moment only an xbox360 emulator is working without haptic feedback control.
+For the moment only the xbox360 gamepad emulator is working.

+The final purpose is to have support for custom mapping created with a stand-alone tool or imported from steam vdf files.

 This project is licenced under MIT Licence.